RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student of political science at ETH Zurich.
-I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) between February and September 2022.
-My dissertation is part of the ERC-founded [NASTAC project](https://icr.ethz.ch/research/nastac/) led by [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
+I am PhD candidate in political science at ETH Zurich under the supervision of [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
+In 2022 I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/).

-My main research interests relate to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+My main research interests concern the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+My dissertation studies how border changes and war contributed to the formation of national identities in 19th century Europe.
+In other co-authored projects, I study the dynamics of public opinion.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.

-My dissertation uses data on nationalist publications and political claims to study the influence of warfare on the growth of nationalism across Europe 1750 to 1945.

-Other co-authored projects of mine concern the dynamics of public opinion and in particular the effects of electoral outcomes on partisanship.